Philip De Witt Ginder: Korean War and senior commands

-Ginder commanded the 6th Infantry Regiment, Berlin (1951–1952), the 45th Infantry Division, Korea (1953), the 37th Infantry Division, Fort Riley (1954), 10th Mountain Division (1954–1955) and Fifth United States Army (1955).
+Ginder commanded the 6th Infantry Regiment in Berlin from 1951 to 1952 and the 45th Infantry Division in Korea during 1953.
+He led the 37th Infantry Division at Fort Riley in 1954.
+From 1954 to 1955, he commanded the 10th Mountain Division, and he was succeeded by George E. Martin.
+Ginder commanded Fifth United States Army in 1955.
 He went to Korea as a colonel, and advanced to major general in less than two years, making him the youngest American general to command a combat division in Korea.
 His service in Korea included nearly 18 months spent north of the 38th parallel.
+His service there resulted in him being awarded with the Army Distinguished Service Medal, the citation for which reads:

 After the Korean War, Ginder commanded Fort Polk, Fort Riley, Camp McCoy, the Fifth United States Army, and served in the office of the Chief of Staff of the United States Army as special assistant for Reserve and National Guard Forces.
 His final posting was to Governor's Island as deputy commander of First United States Army.
-He retired a major general in 1959.
+He retired a major general in 1959, and was granted a Bronze Oak Leaf Cluster to his Legion of Merit, with the citation reading:

 Post-military career

 After his retirement from the army, Ginder was president of the Brazilian-American Export Company, and joined the boards of directors of several other companies.

 Ginder died at New York City's Trafalgar Hospital on November 7, 1968, after suffering a cerebral hemorrhage.
 He was buried at West Point Cemetery, Section V, Row A, Site 41.